posmishka/linux/server/scripts/backup-mysql.md

 backup-mysql
 ============
-Backup mysql databases on the remote servers
+Backup mysql databases on the remote servers to network share

 ```
 #!/bin/bash